nasiryahm/SNNSimulatorComparison/README.md

 Results of a simulation of the VogelsAbbott Benchmark with synaptic delays either all set to 0.1ms, or 0.8ms (with a simulation timestep of 0.1ms in both cases).
 ![VogelsAbbott Speed Comparison Figure](Benchmarks/VogelsAbbott/_results/VASpeedComparison.png)

+Note that all simulators other than NEST employ a forward euler solver to compute updates to the network dynamics, hench NEST is shown in gray.

 A comparison of the ISI distributions, firing rasters, and firing rates is present in an [iPython notebook](Benchmarks/VogelsAbbott/_results/SimulatorComparisons.ipynb).
 These results were produced from files which are automatically dumped when the "--fast" option is not used in simulation execution.

 #### Multi-threaded Comparison